Recidiviz/pulse-dashboard/README.md

 - `REACT_APP_AUTH_ENV` - a string indicating the "auth environment" used to point to the correct Auth0 tenant.
 Either "development" or "production".
 Must match the backend `AUTH_ENV` variable.
 - `REACT_APP_FEEDBACK_URL` - the URL of the Recidiviz Dashboard Feedback form.
 - `REACT_APP_IS_DEMO (OPTIONAL)` - whether or not to run the frontend in demo mode, which will run the app without requiring authentication.
 This should only be set when running locally and should be provided through the command line, along with the backend sibling below.
 To run the app in demo mode, use the following command: `./run_in_demo_mode.sh`
 - `REACT_APP_INTERCOM_APP_ID` - the APP_ID for Intercom, the customer engagement and support tool.
 Should be included in local, development, and production environments.
+The local and development environments point at the 'Recidiviz - [TEST]' Intercom workspace, and production environment points at the live 'Recidiviz' Intercom workspace.

 Expected backend environment variables include: